henribaeyens/faketory/README.md

 - emailsubscription
 - mailalert_customer_oos

-If a table doest not exist, it is ignored.
+If a table does not exist or a processor is not found, an exception is thrown.
-The module uses the FakerPHP/Faker package to update those tables with fake data (emails, firstnames, lastnames, addresses &c)
+The module can accept new table processors if other tables need anonymization.

 ## Installation steps